Originally published Nov. 3, 2011.

 IKEA is phasing out the use of wood pallets across its global operations.
 The leading international retailer is converting to the use of paper pallets and the Optiledge for a number of reasons, outlined later in this report.

 The conversion project, known internally as Handling Material No Wood (HM NOW) began in Germany and Japan operations before moving to Europe, and North America.
-Conversion in Canada is underway, and is expected to be completed by the fall of 2012, according to Natalia Hahn, Sustainability Manager for IKEA Canada.
+Conversion in Canada is underway and is expected to be completed by the fall of 2012, according to Natalia Hahn, Sustainability Manager for IKEA Canada.

-Such a move will involve the upgrading of IKEA’s racking storage systems throughout the company to support unit loads built on paper pallets and the Optiledge system.
+Such a move will involve the upgrading of IKEA’s racking storage systems throughout the company to support unit loads built on corrugated paper pallets and the Optiledge system.
 According to Ewe Shmidt, project manager for the IKEA pallet transition, 450,000 metal profiles (racking shelves) were installed in 160 stores in Europe by Week 25, leaving only 194.000 more metal profiles left before the rollout is completed in Europe.

 “No other retailer in the world has committed to such a change,” IKEA told its employees in a 2010 document.
 “IKEA stores are the first global example of how to work with non-wooden pallets in a high-volume retail environment.
 This is both a challenging and an exciting opportunity — challenging because it means starting from scratch, and exciting because it means that IKEA retailers worldwide have the chance to be part of a unique adventure.
-Some of your colleagues in IKEA stores and distribution centres have already begun this journey of testing and developing new routines and solutions.
+Some of your colleagues in IKEA stores and distribution centers have already begun this journey of testing and developing new routines and solutions.
 IKEA IDEAS visited them in Japan and Germany to see how they are handling deliveries on non-wooden handling materials.
 Their lessons learned, tips, ideas, solutions and tools will help you while implementing the new handling materials in your own IKEA store.”

 Rationale for Switch from Wood Pallets